guertinlab/Nascent_RNA_Methods/README.md

 # Nascent_RNA_Methods

 Precision genomic run-on assays (PRO-seq) quantify nascent RNA at single nucleotide resolution with strand specificity.
 Here, we deconstruct a recently published nascent RNA processing pipeline (PEPPRO) into individual components.
 By presenting the analysis in a transparent manner, the user can adopt the analysis framework and modify the workflow as needed.
-We detail the following quality control metrics: library complexity, nascent RNA purity, nuclear run on efficiency, alignment rate, sequencing depth, and RNA integrity.
+We describe the following quality control metrics: library complexity, nascent RNA purity, nuclear run on efficiency, alignment rate, sequencing depth, and RNA integrity.

 # One time things
 Get code (put them in a path or leave them in the current directory)

-what other software dependencies do we need?
+what other software dependencies do we need? bowtie2 seqtk cutadapt fastq_pair bedtools fqdedup samtools seqOutBias flash

 ```
 wget https://raw.githubusercontent.com/guertinlab/Nascent_RNA_Methods/main/insert_size.R
 wget https://raw.githubusercontent.com/guertinlab/fqComplexity/main/complexity_pro.R